actabi/LoopImmo/README.md

 ```bash
 npm run server
 ```
+Run this command from the project root so that the `cross-env` dependency can be resolved correctly.

 Vite is configured to proxy `/api` requests to this server during development.
 The proxy target is read from the `VITE_API_URL` variable.